CarloGiorgio/carlogiorgio/Magistrale/Computational Biophysics/Protein_simulation/README.md

 # Molecular Dynamics of a Lisozyme proteins
 This simulation is made using GROMACS.
-We follow the instruction on http://www.mdtutorials.com/gmx/lysozyme/
+We will follow the instructions on http://www.mdtutorials.com/gmx/lysozyme/.

-The .mdp are necessary for the simulation.
+The .mdp parameter files, available on the same website, are necessary for the simulation.
-Those are the shell commands:
+We will briefly present the shell commands:
+## Initialization

     gmx pdb2gmx -f 1aki.pdb -o 1aki_processed.gro -water spce
 This command creates files that Gromacs can handle: a topology file, a positions restrained file and a post-processed structure file.